Tell us a little about yourself not necessarily related to running: age, where born, education, area you live in, etc…..

 Do you have any long-range plans?

-What do you like best about living and running in KY?
+What do you like best about living and running where you live in Alabama?

 What do you struggle with most with regards to running?